Harlequin rasbora: Distribution and habitat

-The harlequin rasbora is a native of Malaysia, Singapore, Sumatra and Borneo.As for the population distributed in southern Thailand, it has been replaced by the described (Trigonostigma truncata) in 2020.
+The harlequin rasbora is a native of the Malay Peninsula, Singapore, Sumatra and Borneo.
+Populations distributed in southern Thailand were found to be of the related species Trigonostigma truncata in 2020.
 It inhabits streams and other watercourses characterised principally by low mineral content, high concentrations of dissolved humic acids, a consequence of those waters flowing through peat swamp forests.
-The waterlogged soils of these forests inhibit the complete decay of leaf litter, and result in the formation of peat, which leaches humic acids and related compounds into the watercourses flowing through these forests.
+The waterlogged soils of these forests inhibit the complete decay of leaf litter, resulting in the formation of peat, which leaches humic acids and related compounds into the watercourses flowing through these forests.
 The conditions thus resemble those found on a different continent, namely the blackwater habitats of South America, and the water chemistry of the Asian habitats of the harlequin rasbora is accordingly similar to that of the Rio Negro.

 Aquarium maintenance

 Despite the relatively uniform water chemistry of its various habitats, the harlequin rasbora is an adaptable fish in the aquarium, provided that migration of the fishes to waters of differing chemical parameters is conducted with due care.
 The fish will live in an aquarium in waters ranging from a pH of 6.0 to 7.8, and hardness ranges from zero to 15°dH.
 However, while for maintenance purposes water chemistry is not critical provided that cleanliness of the aquarium is maintained, for breeding purposes the water chemistry becomes considerably more so (see below).
 The temperature range of the harlequin rasbora is usually cited as 22 to 27 C (for example, Walker, 1971, p.
 101) but the fish is capable of living in temperatures from 21 to 28 C, and indeed usually breeds at around 28 °C.

 The harlequin rasbora is a shoaling fish, and should be kept in a group comprising a minimum of six individuals, though shoals of larger numbers are preferable not only from the standpoint of the well-being of the fish, but from an aesthetic standpoint—a large shoal of harlequin rasboras presents a striking vista even to non-fishkeepers, and their active disposition in the water adds to the spectacle.
 Being a peaceful species, the harlequin rasbora may be maintained in a community aquarium set-up with other similarly sized and peaceful aquarium fishes, including many of the small characins from South America (the similarity in water chemistry of the two habitats for these different fishes has already been covered), assorted small barbs, danios, other small rasboras, Corydoras catfishes, Otocinclus catfishes and others.